03 Nov Should Your Phone Be In Dark Mode

 Unfortunately, dark mode requires our pupils to dilate more in order to take in information in dark mode.
 When our pupils dilate, our sharpness of vision lessens, making it potentially difficult for some people to see in dark mode.
 If you have myopia, astigmatism or experience halation (light spreading to create a foggy/blurry appearance), you may have more trouble viewing things on your phone when it is in dark mode.

 So, overall, dark mode is better for your eyes, but it may not work for some people.
 If you don’t know whether you should put your phone in dark mode or if you have certain conditions that would make viewing your phone or other screen devices difficult, visit your optometrist for a checkup.
-Dr. D’Orio Eyecare, Optometrist in Toronto and North York, can help you achieve the best vision possible.
+Dr. D’Orio Eyecare, optometrist in Toronto and North York, can help you manage computer eye strain and help you achieve the best vision possible.
 Call us today at either of our locations to book an appointment: Toronto location (416) 656-2020, North York location (416) 661-5555.